openlibhums/memory-alpha/content/support/press-management/journal-management-press-level.md

 * Add new journal
 * Order journals
 * Journal description as displayed in the list - will otherwise draw from journal made
-* Direct link to joutnal settings
+* Direct link to journal settings

 ### Add new journal
 *Code is the only required one.